How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 In outdoor spaces, plan for adequate walking space between tables and umbrellas (if you use them).
 Also, plan for wide walkways and aisles alongside planters and walls.
 Just like your indoor spaces, you need to leave enough room in the main thoroughfares to allow wheelchairs to pass.
 And if you plan to accept tableside payments, you’ll likely need a Wi-Fi signal booster.

-Lighting, POS hardware, and some outdoor heating equipment may also need electricity, so plan for that too.
-And, while it’s tempting to place a patio on any available strip of outdoor space, remember not to place your patio near exhaust outlets or your dumpsters; that’s not a pleasant experience for customers.
+Lighting, POS hardware, and some outdoor heating equipment may also need electricity, so plan for that, too.
+And, while it’s tempting to place a patio on any available strip of outdoor space, remember not to place your patio near exhaust outlets, dumpsters, or any other unpleasant spaces.

 Check local zoning laws before you place dining tables on your sidewalk.
 Many locations require a separate permit or may limit the hours you can use outdoor seating.